-In true Texan fashion, I started in philosophy with Plato’s Republic on a junior-high road trip to Houston.
-I then took symbolic logic as a college freshman and fell in love with the subject.
+In true Texan fashion, I started in philosophy while in a car, reading Plato’s Republic on a road trip to Houston in junior high.
+I later took symbolic logic as a college freshman and fell in love with the subject.
 One thing led to another, and in 2018, I got a PhD in Philosophy and an MS in Mathematics from the University of Iowa.